JSAbrahams/mamba/src/README.md

   This is step (1) and (2) above.
 - `check`: Checks that this AST is well typed.
 Errors if it is not well-typed.
 This is step (3) above, and is where the bulk of the application logic is.
-- `convert`: Converts AST to Python string.
-Errors if desugaring unsupported language construct.
+- `generate`: Converts AST to Python string.
+Errors if converting unsupported language construct.
 Also errors in certain situations if AST not well-typed, which should've been caught beforehand by the `check` stage.
-This is step (4) and (
+This is step (4) and (5) above.
-  5) above.
 - `pipeline`: End-to-end pipeline where the compiler attempts to transpile Mamba files within a directory.
 This brings all of the above together.